Does Medicare Cover Home Health Care for Dementia?

 • Chronic pain complicated by depression

-• Difficulty managing a medical condition related to underlying depression, anxiety or other psychiatric illness
+• Difficulty managing a medical condition because of underlying depression, anxiety or other psychiatric illness

 • Unresolved grief and depression related to the death of a loved one